There are lots of dry cleaning supplies you’ll need to get to provide a thorough cleaning.

 The decision on the size of equipment should be influenced by available space as well as your needs.

 For professional dry cleaning services, it’s best to go with front-loading machines.
-The holding capacity of both washing machine and dryer is important.
+The holding capacity of both the washing machine and dryer is important.

 This refers to the cleaning agents used for dry cleaning.
 These are sophisticated cleaning solvents that can remove dirt from clothing without the need to load them into a washing machine or dryer.